cfengine/documentation/reference/promise-types/packages.markdown

 ### package_select

-**Description:** A criterion for first acceptable match relative to `package_version`

-This selects the operator that compares the promiser to the state of the system packages currently installed.
-If the criterion matches, the policy action is scheduled for promise-keeping.
+**Description:** Selects which comparison operator to use with `package_version`.

+This selects the operator used to compare available packages.
+If an available package is found to satisfy the version requirement, it may be selected for install (if `package_policy` is `add`, `update` or `addupdate`).
+To select the right package, imagine the available package being on the left hand side of the operator, and the value in `package_version` being on the right.

+Note that in the case of deleting a package, you must specify an exact version.

+If `package_policy` is `update` or `addupdate`, CFEngine will always try to keep the most recent package installed that satisfies the version requirement.
+For example, if `package_select` is `<` and `package_version` is `3.0.0`, you may still match updates to 2.x.x series, like: `2.2.1`, `2.2.2`, `2.3.0`, because they all satisfy the version requirement.

 **Type:** (menu option)